Learn to Drive Properly

 Penrith Driving School instructors are always focused on the improvement of our students to help them become better, smarter and safer drivers for the long term.
 Having experienced driving instructors who can teach students properly by providing information based on their combined 60 years of driving experience.
 Our instructors continually enforce and remind students of the RMS requirements and road rules to help develop smarter drivers with more awareness, after all, there are just too many idiots on the roads.

 Best Driving Lessons

-Penrith Driving School lessons are in our view the best informative and practical lessons available.
+Penrith Driving School lessons are in our view the best informative and practical lessons available based on comparisons given by our students.
+In some cases, these students have attended more than one other driving school before trying us.
 We aim to make sure from the beginning that students are being shown the correct procedures as driving is a process of learning.

-They also are learning the important knowledge they will need to start becoming more automated and independent with their driving skills.
+Learning the important knowledge they need to start becoming more automated and independent with their driving skills.

-This can reduce the time to think which can improve faster reaction and response times should an incident occur.
+This can reduce the time needed to respond and react should an incident occur.
+Only comes with experience.